Photography The Shapeshifter

 How do I feel about this ability for photography to shapeshift through context?

-I find it quite fascinating how in which we as humans have the potential to react differently to something once it has been labeled or placed into a certain category, at the end of the day, this image is, in my opinion, a tragic photo and it will remain that way wether used on a gallery wall or the side of coffee mug, however, yes, the context in which the image is displayed does make some what of a difference to the reaction of the viewer.
+I find it quite fascinating how in which we as humans have the potential to react differently to something once it has been labeled or placed into a certain category, at the end of the day, this image is, in my opinion, a tragic photo and it will remain that way whether used on a gallery wall or the side of coffee mug, however, yes, the context in which the image is displayed can influence the reaction of the viewer.
 If the viewer does not know the full story of the image, why the person is sick and what the bad situation at hand is here – and IF the image was to just be viewed outside on a billboard outside, I believe the average person MAY ether..

 1.Not know enough to care (or not care completely)

 2. Care with the information along side the advertisement BUT, it may to some (non – photographers or photographers) loose a portion of its artistic value the original photographer portrayed in the body of work created.